Top 7 Cloud-based Software Testing tools

 cloudtest

-3. LoadStorm
+2. LoadStorm

-It is a load-testing tool for web and mobile applications.
-It is easy to use and cost-effective.
+It is a load testing tool for web and mobile applications.
+It is easy to use and cost effective.
 It is ideal to check performance under excessive traffic or usage.
 It is highly scalable and can simulate as many virtual users as required to find the breaking point of a website or app.
-Various load testing scenarios are available, which are also customizable.
+Various load testing scenarios are available which are also customizable.

 loadstorm

-4. BlazeMeter
+3. BlazeMeter

 blazemeter

-5. Nessus:
+4. Nessus:

 tenable

-6. App Thwack
+5. App Thwack

 app-thwack

-7. Jenkins Dev@Cloud
+6. Jenkins Dev@Cloud

 cloudbees

-8. Xamarin test cloud
+7. Xamarin test cloud

 xamarin

-View on Demand Cigniti’s webinar on security testing tools and get in touch with us to get an expert’s insight into security testing and the various tools available in the market that aid security testing.
+View on Demand Cigniti’s webinar on security testing tools & get in touch with us to get an expert’s insight into security testing and the various tools available in the market that aid security testing.

 If you need assistance in selecting and deploying the right tool for your testing requirements, our experts would be more than happy to help you.
 Contact us.